ckipp01/chronica/README.md

-The site is generated via those markdown files by an [Ammonite](https://ammonite.io/) script, [mdoc](https://scalameta.org/mdoc/) to embed statistics into my wiki which are pulled from the `logs.json` file, and [Flexmark](https://github.com/vsch/flexmark-java) which translates all of the markdown into html.
+The site is generated via those markdown files by an [Ammonite](https://ammonite.io/) script, [mdoc](https://scalameta.org/mdoc/) to embed statistics into my wiki, which are pulled from the `logs.json` file, and [Flexmark](https://github.com/vsch/flexmark-java) which translates all of the markdown into html.